subsquid/docs/docs/fuel-indexing/fuel-datasource/field-selection.md

 });
 ```

-Disabling unused fields will improve sync performance, as the fields' data will not be fetched from the Subsquid Network gateway.
+Disabling unused fields will improve sync performance, as the fields' data will not be fetched from the SQD Network gateway.

 ## Data item types and field selectors